danro9685/CIMLR/README.md

 **CITATION**

-The latest version of the manuscript related to *CIMLR* is published on Nature Communications and can be found at https://www.biorxiv.org/content/early/2018/09/16/267245.
+The latest version of the manuscript related to *CIMLR* is published on Nature Communications and can be found at https://www.nature.com/articles/s41467-018-06921-8.

-When using the tool, please cite: Ramazzotti, Daniele, et al. "Multi-omic tumor data reveal diversity of molecular mechanisms that correlate with survival." bioRxiv (2018): 267245.
+When using the tool, please cite: Ramazzotti, Daniele, et al. "Multi-omic tumor data reveal diversity of molecular mechanisms that correlate with survival."
+Nature Communications (2018); doi:10.1038/s41467-018-06921-8.

 **RUNNING CIMLR R IMPLEMENTATION**